 Parents in today’s world recognize that summer jobs aren’t the universal and seasonal rites of passage they once were.
-There are many options for experience, learning, and adventure available to teens during the summer.
+There are many options available for teen learning, experience, and adventure during the summer.
 Many students find the idea of a summer job a bit old fashioned.
 But, from the perspective of educators, three months of employment, including unpaid internships, still holds value for today’s youth.

 So, whether your teen is part of the summer workforce or is embarked on a different kind of summer journey, it’s a good time to review the benefits of summer jobs.
 Here are four to consider: